 Fig. 2: Key building blocks for HMRC audits/interventions under MTD regime

-Expansion of MTD to Income Tax, Corporation Tax and All VAT-Registered Entities
+Income Tax, Corporation Tax and All VAT-Registered Entities

 HMRC announced a roadmap in July 2020 that set out plans in respect of the future of MTD and, in particular, for MTD for income tax.
 As outlined above, with effect from April 2022, MTD will apply to all UK VAT-registered entities and not just those whose taxable turnover is in excess of the UK VAT registration threshold (currently £85,000), which has been the position since its introduction.
 April 2023 is then set to bring the introduction of Making Tax Digital for income tax, which will apply to sole traders and landlords.
 Although legislation has yet to be published in this regard, details of the key measures to be introduced under MTD for income tax have been provided.

 Key measures pertaining to MTD for Income Tax

 - It will apply to sole traders and landlords with income above £10,000.

 - Subject to any further deferrals, it is set to apply to the first accounting period starting on or after 6 April 2023.

 - For each of their businesses, individuals will be required to submit details of income and expenditure on a quarterly basis.